croblesm/PASS-Summit-2019/Demo_05/README.md

 # Demo 05 - Continous integration with Jenkins and Kubernetes

-* Walk through diagram
+* Walkthrough diagram
-* Show architecture and components
+* Show architecture and other components
 * Show Dockerfile
 * Show Jenkinsfile
-* Show Kubernetes services
+* Show Kubernetes nodes, services and pods
 * Describe current SQL Server deployment (container image)
 * Make changes to local DBA git repository
 * Commit changes to DBA GitHub repository
 * Check Jenkins pipeline
-* Check deployment rollout
+* Check deployment rollout in Kubernetes
-* Check deployment history
+* Check deployment history in Kubernetes
-* Check website status
+* Check website status (Kubernetes service)

 # Questions?
 If you have questions or comments about this demo, don't hesitate to contact me.